TÜV-certified welder

 Where is TIG ST welding used?
 TIG welding is used to join sheets and pipes made of unalloyed and low-alloy steels.
 Examples: Pipeline construction, apparatus engineering, tank construction, power station construction, mechanical engineering

-TIG welding CrNi (modules 1-6)
+TIG welding CrNi (Modules 1-6)

 Tungsten inert gas welding (TIG) is a welding process with shielding gas in which a non-consumable electrode made of pure or alloyed tungsten is used.
 Where is TIG CrNi welding used?
 TIG CrNi welding is used to join sheets and pipes made of high-alloy steels.
 Examples include Pipeline construction, apparatus engineering, tank construction, power station construction, commercial kitchen equipment construction, hospital locksmiths, beverage and food industry